Disney Channel (international): Localization

 The international on-air channel brand's look is consistent with the Disney brand.
 Individual channel managers can develop schedules and marketing programs to allow children's preferences in the market.
 Additionally, local programming that meets Disney's standards, combined with difficulties, is acquired.
-If a program is thriving in a market, its format may be developed for other Disney Channels' market viewing tastes.
-But Disney's channels in some markets were shut down due to Bob Chapek's controversial strategy of closing them down in favor of Disney+ between April 2020 and up until his ouster in December 2022, which was later reversed by Bob Iger after his return as Disney CEO, who confirmed that the linear TV channels will be able to coexist with Disney+ in synergy (excluding Spain where Disney Channel was shut down due to the failure license renewal with Net TV, and Brazil where Disney channels were shut down due to the pay TV crisis in that country).
+If a program is thriving in a market, its format may be developed for other Disney channels' market viewing tastes.
+But Disney's channels in some markets were shut down due to Bob Chapek's controversial strategy of closing them down in favor of Disney+ between April 2020 and up until his ouster in December 2022, which was later reversed by Bob Iger after his return as Disney CEO, who confirmed that the linear TV channels will be able to coexist with Disney+ in synergy (excluding Brazil where Disney channels were shut down due to the high costs operationals associated with the SeAC and the pay TV crisis in that country).

 The Disney Channel in different version around the world, each represented by one colour.
-Gray indicates that their feeds were closed.
+Gray indicates that their feeds were closed (Disney Channel returned in Spain on April 1, 2026).

 Asia

 Disney Channel Asia officially launched on January 15, 2000, as a single video feed with an English audio track being the default and Mandarin audio and subtitle tracks also available.
 The channel became available in Malaysia, Singapore, Brunei and the Philippines.
 On June 1, 2002, the channel was launched in the South Korea market as a Korean-language feed.
 Over the first six months of 2005, Disney Channel Asia along with sister channel Playhouse Disney launched in Vietnam, Palau and Thailand and finishing off with a launch of both in Cambodia, its 11th market, with Cambodia Entertainment Production Co.
 Ltd. as distributor.
-Disney Channel Asia was also made available on select cable providers in Bangladesh after Disney Channel India was banned in the country back in 2013.
-It ceased transmissions by the end of 2021.
+Disney Channel Asia was also made available on select cable providers in Bangladesh after Disney Channel India was banned in the country in 2013.
+It ceased transmissions at the close of 2021.

 Japan

-In April 2009, the Walt Disney Company Ltd. Japan and Disney Channels Worldwide started Broadcast Satellite Disney Co., Ltd. to broadcast a women and family targeted channel, Dlife, with licensed received in October 2010 and debuted on March 17, 2012.
+In April 2009, the Walt Disney Company Ltd. Japan and Disney Channels Worldwide started Broadcast Satellite Disney Co., Ltd. to broadcast a women and family targeted channel Dlife, with licensed received in October 2010 and debuted on March 17, 2012.
 In December 2013, Dlife launched a children's programming block called Disney Time.
 The channel was shut down on March 31, 2020, but was revived on March 1, 2024, as a replacement for the Japanese version of Fox.